ni/monodrive-documentation/docs/monoDrive_home/Weather.md

 For the LabVIEW client, the weather profiles that are exported can be pasted into the weather configuration (string control) located in the [mono_get_weather.vi](../LV_client/weather/mono_get_weather.md).

-After opening the VI's GUI: the weather profiles can be found on the right-hand side of the interface.
-Simply copy and paste your custom JSON weather profile:
+After opening the VI's GUI: the weather descriptions can be found on the right-hand side of the interface.
+Simply copy and paste the custom JSON weather profile:

 <p class="img_container">
   <img class="wide_img" src="../img/get_weather_vi.png" />